runtimeverification/michelson-semantics/michelson.md

        <stack> #Packed(T) => Some T ... </stack>
 ```

-The concat operation over two bytes is relatively straightforward since we
+The `CONCAT` operation over two bytes is relatively straightforward since we
 already have helper functions to extract bytes content.

 ```k